Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Physical application of the present model

 \subsection{Causality condition}

-In the relativistic unit ($c=1$), where $c$ is the speed of light, the speed of sound when travelling within the interior of the star must be less than or equal to the speed of light.
-This condition is known as the causality condition.
-The validity of the causality conditions, i.e., the radial and transverse sound speed limits ($0\leq v_{r}^2=\frac{dp_r^{total}}{d\rho^{total}}\leq1$ and $0\leq v_{t}^2=\frac{dp_t^{total}}{d\rho^{total}}\leq1$), within the interior of the star $4U~1608-52$ are shown in Figs.~\ref{causality4u1}-\ref{causality4u13} taking parametric choices of $m_s$, $B_g$ and $\beta$ for $\omega=-1$ and $-\frac{1}{3}$, respectively.
-From Figs.~\ref{causality4u1}-\ref{causality4u13}, it is evident that both sound speeds satisfy the causal limits.
-Interestingly, for $\beta=0$, $v_r^2=\frac{1}{3}$ throughout the system, as expected for a strange star, but with increasing dark energy, $v_r^2$ decreases, although it remains at a constant value from the centre to the surface.
-Additionally, with increasing $\beta$, $v_t^2$ at the centre decreases.
-All these variations in $v_r^2$ and $v_t^2$ are distinctively larger for $\omega=-1$ than for $\omega=-\frac{1}{3}$.
+Causality condition states that the speed of sound must lies below the speed of light within the stellar interior.
+In the relativistic limit speed of light is taken as $c=1$.
+In case of anisotropic star, the causality conditions can be expressed as $0\leq v_{r}^2(=\frac{dp_r^{total}}{d\rho^{total}})\leq1$ and $0\leq v_{t}^2(=\frac{dp_t^{total}}{d\rho^{total}})\leq1$, where $v_r$ and $v_t$ are the radial and transverse sound velocities, respectively.
+The causality conditions are shown graphically within the interior of the star $4U~1608-52$ in Figs.~\ref{fig19} and \ref{fig20} taking parametric choices of $m_s$, $B_g$ and $\beta$ for $\omega=-1$ and $-\frac{1}{3}$, respectively.
+From Figs.~\ref{fig19} and \ref{fig20}, we note that both sound speeds satisfy the causal limits.
+Interestingly, for $\beta=0$, $v_r^2=\frac{1}{3}$ throughout the system, as expected for a strange star, but with increase of dark energy, $v_r^2$ decreases, although it remains at a constant value from the centre to the surface.
+Additionally, with increase of $\beta$, $v_t^2$ at the centre decreases.
+All these variations of $v_r^2$ and $v_t^2$ are distinctively larger for $\omega=-1$ than for $\omega=-\frac{1}{3}$.
+Again, this trend in the sound velocity rules out the possibility of Laplacian instabilities in the model.